 Thanks for reaching out to us, I am happy to help!

-Please let me know if this helps, or if you have any additional questions, I am happy to help!
+Please let me know if you have any additional questions, I am happy to help!